flaviofrancisco/block_twitter_users_bot/README.md

+**IT IS YOUR RESPONSABILITY TO RUN THIS SCRIPT AGAINST YOUR ACCOUNT.
+THIS CODE WAS NOT ACCURATELY TESTED**

 # Welcome to the Block Twitter Users Bot
-The goal of this script is to block Twitter users based on words found in the account's description.
+The goal of this script is to block Twitter users based on words found in the account's description and based on account that your followers follow.

-**It is your own responsability to run this script against your account.
-This code was not accurately tested.**

 # Test before deploy ...
 A recomendation is to play with the words in the settings: not_desired_words and exception_words **commenting the line 77 of the file: block_users.py**.